‘Long, hot summer’: Pressure mounts on House Democrats over New Deal-style spending spree

 Republicans say the legislation will only exacerbate inflation, kill the current economic recovery, and drive up the federal deficit.

-“To put it simply,” said Sen. Bill Hagerty, a Tennessee Republican who led the opposition to the package. “it’s more government, more taxes, more spending, more debt, and more inflation on the backs of Tennessee families and workers and their children and grandchildren.”
+“To put it simply,” said Sen. Bill Hagerty, a Tennessee Republican who led the opposition to the package, “it’s more government, more taxes, more spending, more debt, and more inflation on the backs of Tennessee families and workers and their children and grandchildren.”

 Increasing the potency of the GOP’s argument is that the U.S. economy in recent months has shown serious signs of inflation.
 Across the board, consumers and companies alike have seen prices rise substantially, while employment has yet to fully recover after the coronavirus pandemic.
 The Biden administration argues the price jumps are temporary, reflecting pent-up demand and lagging supply from the COVID-19 economic shutdown.